-If you’re looking for a great distance driver that will have a virtually straight flight path, here are a few to consider.
+If you’re looking for the best stable distance drivers that will have a virtually straight flight path, here are a few to consider.
 These drivers were rated as “must haves” by reviewers at InfiniteDiscs.com.
 Three of these top rated discs are manufactured by Latitude 64 in Sweden.
 Like many of our other top rated disc posts, the ultra high speed discs (13-14) just don’t have “must have ratings.”
 This is likely do to discontent from inexperienced players that can’t handle the power.
-Nevertheless, here are the five highest rated stable distance drivers….
+Nevertheless, here are the five best stable distance drivers….

 Latitude 64 Saint – The Saint is all about the glide.
 This isn’t a disc you need to try to throw hard, it goes the distance with good concise form.
 On downhill or downwind shots the Saint will go forever.
 From 10 votes, this disc has a 4.8 rating.

 What a beautiful disc, both the plastic and the flight.
 I picked one up at 168g in Gold Line plastic.
 From the first toss, I was hooked.
 I throw this disc in the 350′ range, and my longest throws are in the 400′ range with either a GL Flow (for no fade) or a Star Wraith (for more hook at the end).
 This disc throws quite a bit like the Flow but with less effort.
 Power down a bit, snap good spin on it and just put it on a line, then stand back and watch this thing glide effortlessly.

 Latitude 64 Flow – The Flow has a higher speed than the Saint, and requires more power, but this is also an excellent gliding disc that goes the distance.
 This relatively straight flyer is a winner for both backhand and forehand throws.
 From 5 votes, the flow is rated with a 4.8.

 James B. Says: